 Are you running a project now and need help or advice?
 Community Impact Bucks is a great resource for community groups and can give lots of useful advice, including training videos for volunteers and accessing funding.

-Buckingham Town Council is asking companies, self-employed and all other traders in the town to help think about what can be done to help businesses reopen, support the high street and develop online sales from the town.
+Buckingham Town Council is asking companies, self-employed people and all other traders in the town to help think about what can be done to help businesses reopen when possible, support the high street and develop online sales in the town.

 Please make sure you wear a face mask in enclosed public places.
-Using a mask in shops, public transport and restaurants helps and can reduce the spread of infection when worn by people who might not realise they’re infected.
+Using a mask in shops, public transport and restaurants reduces the spread of Covid-19 infection, by people who are not aware they’re infected.

-Even though we want to encourage people to wear masks, some people are not able to.
+Even though we encourage everyone to wear masks, some people are not able to.
 Please respect that not all disabilities are visibly obvious and those not wearing masks may do so for good reasons.

 The Hidden Disabilities charity has a sunflower scheme which allows people with hidden disabilities to obtain lanyards, wristbands or wallet cards that has a sunflower logo on.
 If you see someone wearing or using any of those items with the sunflower logo on, you may need to give them some additional support, help or a little more time.